Currently Empty: £0.00

 Course Objectives

-This e-course introduces learners to the concept of neurodiversity and its significance in early childhood development.
+This e-course introduces you to the concept of neurodiversity and its significance in early childhood development.
 Neurodiversity refers to the natural variations in how individuals think, learn, behave, and interact with their environment.
-Learners will explore what neurodiversity is, why it matters, and how parents, caregivers, and professionals can support neurodivergent children aged 3–11 years.
+You will explore what is neurodiversity, why it matters, and you can support neurodivergent children, between the ages of 3–11 year olds.

-The course covers common neurodivergent conditions, explores inclusive and creative approaches to engagement, and highlights practical strategies for supporting children in home, school, and community settings.
+Thisecourse also covers common neurodivergent conditions, explores inclusive and creative approaches to engagement, and highlights practical strategies for supporting children in multiple settings.

 Course Objectives

-- Understand the concept of neurodiversity and identify common neurodivergent conditions
+- Understand what is neurodiversity and identify common neurodivergent conditions.

-- Discover creative and inclusive methods for working with neurodivergent children
+- Discover creative and inclusive methods for working practically with neurodiverse children (3–11 yrs) Level 1.

-- Learn how parents, caregivers, and professionals can support neurodivergent children aged 3–11
+- Learn how to support neurodivergent children aged 3–11.

 Expected Learning Outcomes

-Upon successful completion, learners will have a solid understanding of neurodiversity and how to support neurodivergent children aged 3–11 years.
-A certificate of completion will be available to learners who pass the course assessment with a score of at least 70%.
+Upon successful completion, you will have a solid understanding of neurodiversity, and how to support neurodivergent children aged 3–11 years.
+A certificate of completion will be available to download, whenyou have successfully passed this online course assessment, with a score of at least 70%.

 Course Content